yschoe/yschoe.github.io/blog.md

 permalink: /blog/
 ---

+This is mostly a collection of articles I found to be interesting.
+The ones marked "[Choe]" are original articles.

-Copying over articles from my [private Facebook group](https://www.facebook.com/groups/choelab) is now complete (2020 to present)!
+* Copying over articles from my [private Facebook group](https://www.facebook.com/groups/choelab) is now complete (2020 to present).
-Old articles from my private collection is now also available (2017 to 2019).
+* Old articles from my private collection are now also available (2017 to 2019).

 Enjoy!

 <ul class="listing">